The lower basin reservoir will be about twice the size of this reservoir in Florida.

 The embankment of the new reservoir will be similar to this reservoir in Ohio.
 The sides will be about 40 feet tall.

-The new reservoir in Wharton County will capture water downstream and hold it for beneficial use by downstream industrial and agricultural customers.
-This is the first project that will allow LCRA to capture and store significant amounts of water downstream that can be used by multiple customers.
+The new reservoir will lessen the need to send Highland Lakes water to customers near the coast while improving agricultural water reliability and efficiency.
+It is the first project that will allow LCRA to capture and store significant amounts of water downstream of the Highland Lakes for use by multiple industrial and agricultural customers.

 Bastrop Groundwater Project

-The Bastrop County Groundwater Project will add another 10,000 acre-feet to the water supply by allowing LCRA to pump up to 10,000 acre-feet of water a year under certain conditions at the Lost Pines Power Park, property LCRA owns in Bastrop County.
-The Lost Pines Groundwater Conservation District approved the groundwater project and agreed to allow LCRA to take 10,000 acre-feet a year during drought conditions and 5,000 acre-feet a year during other years.
+The Bastrop County Groundwater Project will add another 10,000 acre-feet to the water supply by allowing LCRA to pump up to 10,000 acre-feet of water a year, under certain conditions, at LCRA’s Lost Pines Power Park property in Bastrop County.
+The Lost Pines Groundwater Conservation District approved the project and agreed to allow LCRA to take 10,000 acre-feet a year during drought conditions and 5,000 acre-feet a year during other years.
+Two of the wells were operating as of early 2014.
+The remaining three will be completed this year.

 - LCRA Board sets goal of adding 100,000 acre-feet to water supply: January 2012